Downster/soundclout/readme.md

    `cd backend`
    `npm install`

-3. Create a .env file based on the .env.example given
+3. Create a .env file based on the .env.example given for both the frontend and backend

 4. Setup your username and database based on what you setup in your .env